 - drafting a reply to a communication from the Office regarding a patent application; and

-- drafting a communication for a public use, interference, reexamination proceeding, petition, appeal to or any other proceeding before the Patent Trial and Appeal Board, or other proceeding.
+- drafting a communication for public use, interference, reexamination proceeding, petition, appeal to, or any other proceeding before the Patent Trial and Appeal Board, or other proceedings.

 Communications outside the patent-agent privilege

-Conversely, communications which are not reasonably necessary and incident to the prosecution of patents before the Patent Office fall outside the scope of the patent-agent privilege.
+Conversely, communications that are not reasonably necessary and incident to the patent prosecution of patents before the Patent Office fall outside the scope of the patent-agent privilege.

-Examples that fall outside of the patent-agent privilege include and is not limited to:
+Examples that fall outside of the patent-agent privilege include and are not limited to: